Mutation breeding: Space-breeding

 In space, the ability of plants to develop and thrive is dependent on conditions such as microgravity and cosmic radiation.
 In theory, variations of these conditions could increase the likelihood of mutation in a plant.
 China has been experimenting with this theory by sending seeds into space, testing to see if space flights will cause genetic mutations.
 Since 1987, China has cultivated 66 mutant varieties from space through their space-breeding program, with many already being introduced to the public.
 In 2011, during the National Lotus Flowers Exhibition in China, a mutant lotus, called the "Outer Space Sun", was on display.

 Chromosomal aberrations greatly increased when seeds were sent into aerospace compared to their earth-bound counterparts.
 The effect of space flight on seeds depends on their species and variety.
-For example, space-bred wheat saw a large growth in seed germination in compared to its Earth-bound control, but space-bred rice had no visible advantage compared to its control.
+For example, space-bred wheat saw a large growth in seed germination in comparison to its Earth-bound control, but space-bred rice had no visible advantage compared to its control.
 For the varieties that were positively mutated by space flight, their growth potential exceeded that of not only their Earth-grown counterparts, but also their irradiated counterparts on Earth.
 Compared to traditional mutagenic techniques, space-bred mutations have greater efficacy in that they experience positive effects on their first generation of mutation, whereas irradiated crops often see no advantageous mutations in their first generations.
 Though multiple experiments have shown the positive effects of space flight on seed mutation, there is no clear connection as to what aspect of aerospace has produced such advantageous mutations.
 There is much speculation around cosmic radiation being the source of chromosomal aberrations, but so far, there has been no concrete evidence of such connection.

 Though China's space-breeding program has been shown to be very successful, the program requires a large budget and technological support that many other countries are either unwilling or unable to provide, meaning this program is unfeasible outside of China.
 Due to such restraints, scientists have been trying to replicate space condition on Earth in order to promote the same expedient space-born mutations on Earth.
 One such replication is a magnetic field-free space (MF), which produces an area with a weaker magnetic field than that of Earth.
 MF treatment produced mutagenic results, and has been used to cultivate new mutant varieties of rice and alfalfa.
 Other replications of space conditions include irradiation of seeds by a heavy 7 Li-ion beam or mixed high-energy particles.